jamesadevine/pldi-artifact-evaluation/README.md

 We have flashed the micro:bit you have received with the "microbit-jukebox" app, a MakeCode application that demonstrates the plug-and-play capability of Jacdac; we will give instructions on how to build the application yourself as well.

+NOTE: Figure 1(a) of the paper shows some Jacdac modules that are in Kit B from KittenBot (https://www.kittenbot.cc/products/jacdac-kit-b-elite-module-suite-redefining-electronic-interfacing), which we did not include in the hardware above.
+We included the hardware needed for the running example ``night light'' featured in the paper.

 ## Evaluation overview

 The evaluation consists of five parts: